 To help people make positive changes, we’re tackling the most common excuses we hear people make to avoid facing their alcohol addiction.
 In fact, these excuses can contribute to worse health, disease, and can lead to a downward spiral to rock bottom.
 Conversely, recognizing one’s alcohol addiction and making the decision to go for alcohol rehab can be the first step to a healthier and more satisfying life in recovery.

-We want you to have a healthy 2020, and the beginning of the year is the perfect time to recognize bad excuses and embrace positive change.
+Now is the perfect time to recognize bad excuses and embrace positive change.
 Change is difficult—but it’s worth it!

 1. “I’ll quit drinking after this weekend—because Saturday is my best friend’s cousin’s cat’s birthday party!”

 We’ve all heard different versions of this excuse.
 It’s the “my diet starts tomorrow” excuse.
 There’s something going on every weekend, and these events provide convenient ways for people to avoid facing their alcohol addiction.
 No party is more important than starting alcohol rehab and taking your first steps towards a healthier, happier, and more fulfilling life.